linux-kernel-labs/linux/Documentation/teaching/lectures/smp.rst

 ======================

-Read Copy Update is a special synchronization mechanism similar with read-write locks but with significant improvements over it (and some limitations):
+Read Copy Update is a special synchronization mechanism similar with read-write but with significant improvements over it (and some limitations):

 .. slide:: Read Copy Update (RCU)